etcd-io/etcd/etcdctl/READMEv2.md

 The latest release is available as a binary at [Github][github-release] along with etcd.

-You can also build etcdctl from source using the build script found in the parent directory.
+etcdctl can also be built from source using the build script found in the parent directory.

 ## Configuration
 ### --debug